SCL 2025

 Band - Workshop Pieces 2025:

-All Bands taking part in the Competition shall prepare the compulsory piece for the first workshop.
-For the second workshop, you may choose a piece from your additional program.
+All bands taking part in the Competition are asked to prepare the compulsory piece for the first workshop.
+For the second workshop, you may choose a piece from your competition or additional program.
 This piece needs to be confirmed by the Artistic Director.

-All Bands taking part in the Celebration may choose one piece from their Musikverein program and one piece from their additional concert program.
+All bands taking part in the Celebration may choose pieces from their Musikverein program and/or additional concert program.
 These pieces need to be confirmed by the Artistic Director.

 Summa Ensemble - Workshop Pieces 2025:

-All Summa Ensembles taking part in the Celebration may choose one piece from their Musikverein program and one piece from their additional concert program.
+All Summa Ensembles taking part in the Celebration may choose pieces from their Musikverein program and/or additional concert program.
 These pieces need to be confirmed by the Artistic Director.

 Inspiration: Film Music